-Glenwood Family Eye Center is a NEW full-service eye center using the most sophisticated technology in the region.
+Glenwood Family Eye Center provides comprehensive services using the most sophisticated technology in the region.
 We’re part of your trusted hometown provider, Glacial Ridge Health System.
 Our staff optometrist, Dr. Joe Schneiderhan, and visiting ophthalmologist, Dr. John Dvorak, have decades of experience to provide you expert eye care.

 Glenwood Family Eye Center offers a variety of services to meet our patient’s needs including: